Iteam1337/gig-api/README.md

   "sourceId": "1234", // The identifier from the source.
-  "longitude": 18.02921, // longitude of the job "latitude": 59.33611, // latitude of the job "createdAt": "2018-05-23T22:00:00.000Z" // When it was posted to gig "entryBy": "Iteam" // Poster of the job
+  "longitude": 18.02921, // longitude of the job "latitude": 59.33611, // latitude of the job "address": "foo, Stockholm", // the text of the address that will show up in the listing "createdAt": "2018-05-23T22:00:00.000Z" // When it was posted to gig "entryBy": "Iteam" // Poster of the job
 }]